SYMBAN vs. Sudowrite — the honest comparison.

 Sudowrite is one of the most well-known AI writing tools.
 It produces creative prose, offers beat sheets, and helps with brainstorming.
 For short stories and individual scenes, it works well.

 That's where SYMBAN begins.
-It wasn't built as a general writing tool, but as a system for novels and book series — with persistent memory, automatic quality control, and an architecture that holds even at 1,000 pages.
+It wasn't built as a general writing tool, but as a system for novels and book series — with persistent memory, automatic consistency checking, and an architecture that holds even at 1,000 pages.

 | Feature | Sudowrite | SYMBAN |